 Booking your trek after you’ve arrived in Tanzania

-Furthermore, the fact that you can book a trek the day before you start (though see the note on p000) gives you greater flexibility, allowing you to alter your plans so that you can pick a day that suits you; whereas when booking with an agency at home you often have to book months in advance, the tour is usually organized to a pretty tight schedule and altering this schedule at a later date maybe difficult or even impossible.
+Furthermore, the fact that you can book a trek the day before you start gives you greater flexibility, allowing you to alter your plans so that you can pick a day that suits you; whereas when booking with an agency at home you often have to book months in advance, the tour is usually organized to a pretty tight schedule and altering this schedule at a later date maybe difficult or even impossible.
 Another point: while the money you spend on a trek may not be going to the most destitute and deserving of Tanzania’s population, at least you know that all of it is going to Tanzanians, with little, if any, going into the pockets of a Western company.

 How to book your trek after you’ve arrived in Tanzania

-Moshi, on the other hand, is a smaller place and one where the agencies tend to focus more on climbing Kilimanjaro than on safaris.
-It would also be fair to say that the Moshi-based companies tend to be a little cheaper than those in Arusha, and most budget operators have their offices in Moshi.
-What’s more, Moshi is a more convenient place to shop for a trek, given its smaller size and the fact that many of the agents have offices either in the town centre or within walking distance of it.
-Moshi also has the two biggest and best equipment rental stores for those who need to hire something for their trek.
+Moshi, on the other hand, is a smaller place.
+The agencies here tend to focus more on climbing Kilimanjaro than on safaris.
+It would also be fair to say that the Moshi-based companies tend to be a little cheaper than those in Arusha too.
+Indeed, most budget operators have their offices in Moshi.
+What’s more, Moshi is a more convenient place to shop for a trek.
+It’s smaller, and many of the agents have offices either in or near the town centre.
+Moshi also has the two biggest and best mountain equipment rental stores for those who need to hire something.